 Many of us are faced with the challenge of controlling the massive volume of construction documents required as we build today’s MEGA scale projects.

 In this blog you will learn how Proarc utilizes strong industry knowledge combined with industry specific templates to quickly deploy an effective engineering document management system.
-Our on-boarding consultants incorporate this deployment methodology, which we call the “Agile Accelerator Framework”.

 According to a report published in 2015 by McKinsey research, construction megaprojects have a 98% occurrence rate for time delays and cost overruns.
 Data indicates an average cost overrun of 80% of the original value and an average slippage of 20 months.